changliao1025/hexwatershed_tutorial/README.md

 - `conda install -c conda-forge gdal=3.2`

-   you can test whether gdal is working using `from osgeo import gdal`
+   you can test whether `gdal` is working using `from osgeo import gdal` in a Python session

 - `conda install -c conda-forge hexwatershed`

 Because the `GDAL` library is used by this project and the `proj` library is often not configured correctly automatically.
-On Linux or Mac, you can set it up like this, `.bash_profile` as an example:
+On Linux or Mac, you can set it up using the `.bash_profile` such as:

 Anaconda: